alby666/EDMC-PowerPlayProgress/README.md

   * Unknowns (a few Ody activities I haven't implemented yet!)
   * more to come....

-* Preferences to show/hide all recorded info
+* NEW: Preferences to show/hide all recorded info

   <img src="screen_shot_preferences.png" width="500" height="300">